cnsb-boston/Omics_Notebook/readme.md

 ## Instructions

 #### 1. Install git.
 Clone github repository:
 `git clone https://github.com/cnsb-boston/Omics_Notebook.git`

 #### 2 A. Run Natively.

-Install specified versions of R and Python and all packages in Install.R file.
+Install specified versions of R and Python and all packages in install.R file.

+##### i.
 Run Notebook.py script, which will automate entire pipeline.

 #### 2 B. Run with Docker.
 Given complexity with R package dependencies, it may be easiest to run with the assistance of docker.

 ##### i.
-Install Python (see version below) and Docker.
+Install Python, tkinter (see version below) and Docker.

 ##### ii.
+From Omics Notebook Directory, run:
+`docker pull bblum/omics_notebook:latest`
+Or build from Dockerfile.

+##### iii.
+Run Notebook.py with "Docker" argument.
+`python3 Notebook.py Docker`

+Or run each component on its own, which may be easier for integrating into other workflows.

+##### i.
+Install Python, tkinter (see version below) and Docker.

+##### ii.
+From Omics Notebook Directory, run:
+`docker pull bblum/omics_notebook:latest`
+Or build from Dockerfile.

+##### iii.
 Generate Parameters.R file.
 The GUI component automates the creation of the Parameters.R file and should be run natively with Python3 and tkinter.
 While there are solutions for GUI in docker (e.g. VNC or configuring X11 socket), they may be difficult to configure on all systems.
 `python3 Omics_Notebook/src/Pipeline.py` Adjust path for file location.

-##### iii.
-From Omics Notebook Directory, run:

-`docker run bblum/omics_notebook:latest`

-Or build from Dockerfile.

 ##### iv.
 Run R analysis using docker:
 ```
 docker run -it --rm \
   -u docker \